-Contributors must: be familiar with NYB's current Safeguarding policy and have reviewed our Safeguarding Training Videos select and share activities which are appropriate to the age or grade of participants not encourage personally the uploading of any material not agreed by NYB as part of its programme of content by the participants on any other social media platform not enter into any direct communication with participants on social media or by other means ensure videoing and video-conferencing platforms are used appropriately, taking into consideration their background setting, language and professional appearance uphold a high level of professionalism on NYB's Zoom platform, maintaining and enhancing NYB's reputation and adhering to the NYB Code of Conduct ensure that they read through the safety guidance notes and disclaimer for online participation listed below NYB will use a dedicated zoom account for all online activity ensure that access to password protected zoom rooms is only given to ticket holder use the waiting room function on zoom so that attendees can be vetted prior to having access to the group session ensure that there are clear expectations for participants published at the time tickets are purchased (eg. children must be in a neutral setting, will be expected to have cameras turned on for the whole session, will identify themselves on their Zoom account by their first names and will have an adult within hearing distance) supervise all video content, discussions, and broadcast content promote safer internet usage to our participants via our social media channels ensure that there is a silent witness for all online activity.
-Both the silent witness and the workshop lead will complete the safeguarding form for online content (See Appendix B) only use the speaker view when publishing online content to ensure that the identities of children are protected ensure that there are always two adults present for online teaching ensure that all activity has an age and grade appropriate level to minimise the risk of injury to participants.
+Contributors must: be familiar with NYB's current Safeguarding policy and have reviewed our Safeguarding Training Videos select and share activities which are appropriate to the age or grade of participants not encourage personally the uploading of any material not agreed by NYB as part of its programme of content by the participants on any other social media platform not enter into any direct communication with participants on social media or by other means ensure videoing and video-conferencing platforms are used appropriately, taking into consideration their background setting, language and professional appearance uphold a high level of professionalism on NYB's Zoom platform, maintaining and enhancing NYB's reputation and adhering to the NYB Code of Conduct ensure that they read through the safety guidance notes and disclaimer for online participation listed below NYB will use a dedicated zoom account for all online activity ensure that access to password protected zoom rooms is only given to ticket holder use the waiting room function on zoom so that attendees can be vetted prior to having access to the group session ensure that there are clear expectations for participants published at the time tickets are purchased (eg. children must be in a neutral setting, will be expected to have cameras turned on for the whole session, will identify themselves on their Zoom account by their first names and will have an adult within hearing distance) supervise all video content, discussions, and broadcast content promote safer internet usage to our participants via our social media channels and monitor which platforms we use our voice on as required ensure that there is a silent witness for all online activity.
+Both the silent witness and the workshop lead will complete the safeguarding form for online content (See Appendix B) only use the speaker view when publishing online content to ensure that there are always two adults present for online teaching ensure that all activity has an age and grade appropriate level to minimise the risk of injury to participants.
 Silent witness will observe the session record any safeguarding concerns in the Safeguarding Summary Reporting Form (Appendix B) intervene immediately if there are any incidents or activity in the background which may present a cause for concern

-14.3.
+15.3.
 Safety Guidance and Disclaimer for Online Activity

-Please refer to our 2023/4 Terms and Conditions.
+Please refer to our Online Auditions.
+Terms and Conditions.

-14.4.
+15.4.
 Reporting a Concern for Online Activity

-Anyone concerned about a child/young person/staff member should contact the DSL and follow the process for reporting a concern.
-It is important that all staff and volunteers act immediately on any safeguarding concerns as per the Safeguarding Policy guidelines outlined above about Information Sharing point 10 and 11.
-Trustees, staff and volunteers should report concerns about a participant to the DSL.
+Anyone concerned about a child or team member should contact the DSL and follow the process for reporting a concern.
+It is important that all team members and volunteers act immediately on any safeguarding concerns as per the Safeguarding Policy guidelines outlined above about Information Sharing point 10 and 11.
+Trustees, team members and volunteers should report concerns about a participant to the DSL.
 During on-line content the DSL remains available and can be contacted.

-15. Filming, Photography and Social Media
+16. Filming, Photography and Social Media

 National Youth Ballet works with a wide variety of media to promote understanding and engagement with its work.
-Children should not be photographed or filmed without prior permission from their teacher, parent or carer.
+Children, young people or adults at risk should not be photographed or filmed without prior permission from their teacher, parent or carer.
 In use of this material the following guidelines should be considered: